mhausenblas/eksphemeral/docs/docs/index.md

 steps?

 Meet EKSphemeral, the simple manager for ephemeral EKS clusters, allowing you to launch EKS clusters that auto-tear down after some time, and you can also prolong their lifetime if you want to continue to use them.

+If you like, you can have a look at a [video walkthrough](https://www.youtube.com/watch?v=duuy3CKR87Y), before you try it out yourself.

 You can either use the [EKSphemeral UI](ui/):